usdot-jpo-ode/wzdx/create-feed/README.md

 - The [Types of Work](/spec-content/data-tables/types_of_work.md) table describes the work taking place along the road.
 If applicable, it indicates if the work changes the roadway's architecture.
 - The [Lanes](/spec-content/data-tables/lanes.md) table identifies and describes individual lanes within an event.
 - The [Lane Restrictions](/spec-content/data-tables/lane_restrictions.md) table describes restrictions for identified lanes.
+- The [Relationships](/spec-content/data-tables/relationships.md) table identifies sequential and hierarchical relationships between road events and other entities.

 The figure below models the tables and their relationships.